bcnmy/userop-compression-l2/README.md

 ### Notes
 1. I can do a much better job of compressing the signature, however for the PoC purposes I've chosen to not complicate it too much.
 Notice that op.signature is quite large, and this is due to the fact that SessionKeys + BatchedSessionRouter is being used.
 Once SessionKeysV2 goes live, this cost will go down significantly since much of these techniques are natively incorporated into it's design given the heavy focus on callData reduction.
-2. The solution is feasible if we encourage developers to identify patterns in their calldata structures and write appropriate resolvers to handle it.
-This opens us a new paradigm when it comes to Gas Optimisation and opens a path forward to another ERC for standardising Resolvers, Resolver Registries and Onchain Address Dictionaries.
+2. The solution is feasible if we encourage developers to identify patterns in their calldata structures and write appropriate Decompressors to handle it.
+This opens us a new paradigm when it comes to Gas Optimisation and opens a path forward to another ERC for standardising Decompressors, Decompressor Registries and Onchain Address Dictionaries.